ontio/documentation/exchangeDocs/ONT+Exchange+Docking+FAQ.md

 3. When withdraw ongs, the same processing fee will be consumed for each extraction operation, so it is not recommended to extract frequently.

+## Q: What's the ONG unbounding rule
+withdrawable ONG amount = [unbounded ong amount per second] × [holding time of ONT] × [holding ONT amount] / [ONT total supply]
+[unbounded ong amount per second] will reduced by  [5, 4, 3, 3, 2, 2, 2, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]  every year.

+[holding time of ONT] :current time - last ONT account changed time

+[ONT total supply]:1000000000

+For Example:Account A holding 100 ONTs on day 1,200 ONTs on day 2, 300 ONTs on day 3, so he can withdraw ONGs:

+（24×60×60)×5×100/1000000000 + （24×60×60)×5×200/1000000000

+The other 300 ONTs will calculated on next account ONTs changed.

+The first account ONT changed time is Ontology mainnet launched time on 2018/6/30.